NeyrivanMSilva/Team-IT/README.md

+First thing you must do is install all the dependencies on the api files and the frontend files.

+To do so, open a cmd inside the project folder and type npm install.

+After installed, open another cmd inside the client folder and type npm install again.

 To start the front-end application you must open open a CMD inside the client folder and type in NPM STart